Kjili/boardgame-quickrules/root.rst

   | - sacrificing more allied warriors than damaging items in a fight makes your ally hostile at the end of the battle
   | - else, removing a warrior of a non-hostile player immediately makes this player hostile (this warrior does not yet yield the extra point)
   | - removing non-warrior pieces of a non-hostile player does not change the relationship
-  | **coalition** (with 4+ players):
+  | dominance card **coalition** (with 4+ players):
-  | - you can activate a dominance card and coalition with the player with the least VP (Vagabond chooses if tied), placing your score marker on their board (only of that player has not activated a dominance card yet)
+  | - you can activate any dominance card and coalition with the player with the least VP (Vagabond chooses if tied), placing your score marker on their board (only if that player has not activated a dominance card yet)
   | - if that player wins, you win
-  | - the chosen player still plays toward 30 points but may also play their own dominance cards (all you do with the dominance card is remove your own scoring and win with that player)
+  | - the chosen player still plays toward 30 points but may also play their own dominance card (all you do with the dominance card is remove your own scoring and win with that player)
   | - if you choose a hostile player, put the relation marker back to indifferent
   | **if two Vagabond in play**:
   | - you can choose the first item explored in a ruin and explore again to take both if they are different but each of you can only own one "R" item of a certain type